 Note: For the purposes of clarification, the distinction between items b) and c) above is as follows.
 Item b) refers to the case in which a student has a single discipline four-year major and has subsequently satisfied the requirements for a second major within a double major degree.
 Item c), on the other hand, refers to the case in which a student has a single or double discipline four-year degree and subsequently satisfies all of the requirements for a new single major four-year degree.
+It should be noted that the requirements for a second major within a double major four-year degree.
 It should be noted that the requirements for a second major within a double major degree are generally far less stringent than the requirements for the major within a single discipline four-year degree.